 Is there any hope for dead oil painting brushes?

-So let’s face it sometimes we forget about cleaning oil paint brushes, or just don’t do a thorough clean, or lose a brush and find it behind all our gear many months later, and so it goes, part of the artist life right?… There are some really helpful tips and products we can use to clean and even restore the worst hair days.
+So let’s face it, sometimes we forget about cleaning oil paint brushes, or just don’t do a thorough clean, or lose a brush and find it behind all our gear many months later, and so it goes, part of the artist life right?… If you want to know how to clean oil painting brushes, here are some really helpful tips and products you can use.

 Let’s talk about a few facts; paints are a combination of thinner, pigment, and binder.
 Acrylics are basically plastic, resin, water and pigment, whether you buy them as artist paint or house paint.
 This is one reason why they dry so quickly.
 Oil paints are made from oil, usually linseed, walnut, safflower oil, spirit and pigment.
 Alkyd has resin as a binder, a thinner of either alcohol or mineral spirits and pigment.